 During both the years ended December 31, 2018 and 2017, DISH Network determined that 75% of the 2017 LTIP performance conditions were probable of achievement.
-During 2019, management determined the 2017 LTIP performance conditions were not probable of achievement and as a result, DISH Network reversed \$13 million of non-cash, stock-based compensation expense.
-As a result, we are no longer recording non-cash, stock-based compensation expense for the 2017 LTIP.
-We recorded non-cash, stock-based compensation expense for the years ended December 31, 2019, 2018 and 2017, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."
+During 2019, management determined the 2017 LTIP performance conditions were not probable of achievement and as a result, we reversed \$13 million of non-cash, stock-based compensation expense.
+In 2020, no non-cash, stock-based compensation expense was recognized for the 2017 LTIP.
+We recorded non-cash, stock-based compensation expense for the years ended December 31, 2020, 2019 and 2018, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."